niranjanrath/blog/_posts/2026-08-16-architecture-principle-in-practice.md

 This is where I try to slow down.

-When someone comes to me with a requirement, my first instinct should not be to think about Spring Boot, Kafka, Azure, microservices or databases.
+When someone comes to me with a requirement, my first instinct should not be to think about technology like Spring Boot, Kafka, Azure, microservices or databases etc.

 Instead, I ask: